nguyen-v/Automatic-screen-rotation/README.md

 ## Setup process
 1. Unzip the source folder

+#### Python
 2. Install Python
     - Install listed modules
+3. Create a startup task in task scheduler https://www.jcchouinard.com/python-automation-using-task-scheduler/ Use pythonw.exe for creating a background process (start at logon), usually located at e.g.
+C:\Python39\pythonw.exe

+Alternatively, if you don't have Python installed, use the .exe file

+#### Arduino and PlatformIO
 3. Install VSCode and PlatformIO
     - Install listed libraries
 4. Plug in the board (USB) and upload (arrow at bottom left)

-5. Create a startup task in task scheduler https://www.jcchouinard.com/python-automation-using-task-scheduler/ Use pythonw.exe for creating a background process (start at logon), usually located at e.g.
-C:\Python39\pythonw.exe
+#### Configuration file and debugging
 6. Change the settings in rotate_screen_config.ini
     - You can execute the python script in a console for debugging purposes with py .\rotate_screen.py (open the terminal in the Source folder)